-Impact of PMTCT: Over the last five years (with PMTCT intervention), 100% of children were born HIV negative in our program, even though their moms and older siblings are HIV+.
+Impact of PMTCT: Over the last six years (with PMTCT intervention), 100% of children were born HIV negative, even though their moms and older siblings are HIV+.
 In addition, with better knowledge about HIV prevention, women in the PMTCT group, encourage others to go in for testing for HIV which is the first step toward prevention and spread of HIV.
 Here are stories of two children who were born HIV free even though their moms and siblings are HIV+.

 Ben: Martha’s older son is HIV+ and is enrolled in our pediatric HIV care program.
 When Martha became pregnant with Ben, she was provided with PMTCT intervention during her pregnancy.
 As a result, Ben was born HIV free, continues to maintain his HIV negative status and is now a healthy four-year old.
 Martha shared with us that she did not know that she could deliver a child free of the HIV and is thrilled that Ben is HIV free.